 - 1/4 cup water

 Preheat oven to 350 F and line a cookie sheet with parchment paper.
 Add the almonds, seeds, and oats to a blender and pulse until you have a course flour (don’t over process or the almonds will release oils and turn to butter).
-Add this along with the yeast, flax, sesame seeds, spice mix, baking soda and salt in a medium bowl.
+Add this along with nutritional yeast, flax meal, sesame seeds, spice mix, baking soda and salt in a medium bowl.
 Mix until well combined.
 Now add the water and olive oil and kneed until all is combined and you have a dough ball.

 Place the dough ball on the parchment and cover with an equal size piece of saran wrap (I like to roll this out on the counter so the sides of the cookie sheet don’t get in the way.
 I place the parchment over a flat dishtowel to prevent it from sliding around).
 Pat the ball into a large “burger” and start to roll from the center outwards.
 Get it as flat and even as possible without tearing (mine ends up looking like a large fruit roll up).